rahul-verma/arjuna/docs/core/Configuration.md

     url = config.get_user_option_value("target.url").as_str()
     title = config.get_user_option_value("target.title").as_str()

-    google = WebApp(base_url=url, config=config)
+    google = WebApp(base_url=url)
     google.launch()
     my.asserter.assertEqual(title, google.ui.main_window.title)
     google.quit()

 ```

-The code for this example is exactly same as the code that used Chrome for this use case.
-But instead of launching Chrome, the WebApp launches Firefox browser.
+##### Points to Note
+1. Creating a user option is same as earlier with the only difference that you need to call the `user_option` builder method of `config_creator`.
+2. For retrieving the value, call `get_user_option_value` method of `Configuration`.
+Like in case of `ArjunaOption`s, the value is returned as `Value` object.
+Use its methods for appropriate processing.
+3. Rest of the code is similar to the basic use case code used so far.
+It uses the values retrieved from user options in `Configuration`.